Richard Lewis Spencer

 Richard Lewis Spencer (May 3, 1942 – December 27, 2020) was an American funk and soul singer, musician, and teacher.
 He played tenor saxophone in Otis Redding's band, behind Curtis Mayfield and the Impressions with the Winstons.
 He was awarded the Grammy Award (R&B Songwriter of the Year 1969) for his composition "Color Him Father".
-Spencer wrote "Color Him Father" and Richard was the singer of the mega-hit with the Winstons on Metromedia Records.
+Spencer wrote "Color Him Father" and sang the mega-hit with the Winstons on Metromedia Records.
+He also led the band during the period during which its drummer, Gregory Coleman, composed and performed the Amen break, the most sampled drum break in music history.

 Early life

 Spencer was a Wadesboro, North Carolina native who, at the ages of 11 and 12, studied classical piano at the famed Beckwith Piano School in Charlotte, North Carolina.
 At the age of 13, he became the organist and pianist for the late Bishop J.H.
 Sherman of The Church of God in Christ.